Polish train

 In Poland, Pendolino trains typically run at 160 km/h.
 This is certainly true for the Warsaw-Gdynia route.
 When I travel between Warsaw to Gdańsk, the speedometer tends to hover at around 157-159 km/h.

-I’ve just come across an article which cheered me up no end.
-PKP ran a test train at 200 km/h on the Warsaw-Gdańsk railway line overnight from 11 to 12 January.
-The current three-hour journey is no disgrace, but it can drag on a bit.
+I’ve just come across an article concerning the Warsaw-Gdańsk route which cheered me up no end.
+PKP ran a test train at 200 km/h on the Warsaw-Gdańsk railway line overnight from 11 to 12 January, 2020.
+A travelling time of three hours between Warsaw and Gdańsk is no disgrace.
+However, it can drag on a bit.
+Updating this post in August 2023, it’s incredible to think that the journey time is now as short as 02:34 between the Warsaw Cental and the newly-modernised Gdańsk Main Train Station (Gdańsk Główny).

 On EIP Pendolino trains, all passengers are entitled to a free cup of tea, coffee or bottle of water.
 There’s also a dedicated Quiet Zone covering the whole of carriage number seven (second class) on each EIP train.
 I haven’t reserved tickets in the Quiet Zone yet, but I’m sure that I will in the future.